zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

 When multiple selection is enabled, it is possible to select multiple rows/cells by dragging the mouse cursor to select them similar to the way you would select a block of text.

+> Selection is not persisted when the Grid is rebound, i.e. when paging, filtering, sorting, editing or virtual scrolling occurs.

 ### Paging

 The paging setting within the grid is controlled by the `pageable` option.
 The grid will additionally need to know how many records to display on each page and the total number of records in the data set.
 Specify the `pageSize` on the data source and the field in the dataset that will contain the total count of records.